linsu07/PST/README.md

 probability suffix tree (PST) is very efficient when calculate conditional probability given a sequence.

-This is a spark version of PST, which can run on spark clusters, so PST tree is built parallelly
+This is a spark version of PST, which can run on spark clusters, so PST tree is built parallelly the ideas of PST come from "Mining for Outliers in Sequential Databases.pdf" which is listed in repo